Paessler PRTG

 Keep your network stable, with just a slight effort.
 Once you set up PRTG, it works in the background, twenty-four hours a day.
 Ensuring everything's working as it should and alerting you of issues promptly, so you can fix them before anyone can notice.

-More than just testing packet loss
+More than a packet loss testing tool

 PRTG also keeps an eye on your traffic, bandwidth, device availability, server load, hardware, and applications.
 With 250+ preconfigured sensors, monitoring every aspect of your network's health and performance is as simple and straightforward as it gets.